monax/hoard/README.md

 See [hoard.proto](./core/hoard.proto) for the protobuf3 definition of the API.
 Also see `hoarctl <CMD> -h` for full help on each sub-command.

+## Clients

+Hoard uses [GRPC](https://grpc.io/) for its API for which there is a wide range of client libraries available.
+You should be able to set up a client in any GRPC supported language with relative ease.

+### Javascript

+A Javascript client library can be found here: [hoard-js](https://github.com/monax/hoard-js).

 ## Building